 Conclusion

-For too long women, in particular, have accepted that feeling badly about their bodies and disappointment in their lives is the norm.
+For too long, women, in particular, have accepted that feeling poorly about their bodies and disappointment in their lives is the norm.
 The implication that women should accept being unhappy is madness!

-If you can take the leap of faith—that love, kindness and compassion are the fuel that will help you change and support you to be where you want to be in life—then you already have a strong, supportive foundation to accept yourself and live the joyful life you want!
+If you can take the leap of faith—that love, kindness and compassion are the fuel that will help you change and support you to be where you want to be in life—then you already have a robust and supportive foundation to accept yourself and live the joyful life you want!